NanaYCZ/MolSim/submission/week5/README.md

 #pragma omp task depend(in:f)
 {calculator.calculateV();}
 ```
-the redundant strategy even slows down the program by 985%.
+The redundant strategy above even slows down the program by 985%.
 Running the small rayleigh taylor experiment on AMD Ryzen 7 7735HS with Radeon , with serial strategy it took 67.03s, with method 1 four threads it uses 229.274s and method 2 four threads it takes 727.089s.
 ![first_method_small_rayleigh_experiment.png](first_method_small_rayleigh_experiment.png)

 ![second_method_small_rayleigh_experiment.png](second_method_small_rayleigh_experiment.png)

-However, the big rayleigh experiment can be speed up with method 1.
+However, the big rayleigh experiment can be speed up using parallelization.
 The speed up rate and time cost of 100 iterations can be shown in the graphs given.
 ![img.png](img.png)
 ![img_1.png](img_1.png)
 - From the comparison between small and big rayleigh experiment, we can infer that the inner and inter cells methods are well set but there are defects in the boundary conditions.